dsgrid/dsgrid/dev/spark_overview.md

 4. Dynamic changes: You can make changes to a limited number of settings at runtime.
    You can't change the number of executor cores because those have already been allocated.
 You can change the number of shuffle partitions that Spark will use.
-You may want ot change that value if the size of the dataframes you're working on change dramatically.
+You may want to change that value if the sizes of the dataframes you're working on change dramatically.
 ```
 from pyspark.sql import SparkSession